jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms.md

 instructions that repeat a set (or subset) of instructions.
 Let's identify these in my pseudocode.

-Using our definitions, line 1 must be a sequential operation.
+From our definitions, line 1 must be a sequential operation.
 It's a well-defined declarative sentence, in which the user asks the machine to pick up the phonebook.
 Same thing applies to the second and third lines, they ask the machine to do some well-defined task, open the middle of the book or look